Skip to Content

 HOME ADJUSTMENTS

-1. Raise feeding and drinking bowls.
+1. Raise feeding and drinking bowls

+Cats might not show it but arthritis pain, especially in the neck area, is common.
 If your older feline has trouble accessing her bowl on the floor, get her an elevated bowl.
 Or put her bowls on a platform.

-2. Add water stations and litter boxes.
+2. Add water stations and litter boxes

 Older cats are prone to dehydration.
 The more access to fresh water your elder kitty has, the more you increase her opportunities to hydrate.
 One per floor of your home is ideal.
 The same “more is better” principle goes for her litter box — make sure it’s easy for your older cat to get in and out of, and place one per floor.

-Tip: To prevent accidents, place your pal’s bed and litter box in the same room — but don’t place them too close together.
+Tip: To prevent accidents, place your pal’s bed and litter box in the same room, but don’t place them too close together.

 If your elder feline has mobility issues, add ramps so she can still access the windowsills, cat condos, and secret aeries she loves.
 You can also add perches at lower heights that allow her viewing opportunities without a lot of high jumping — think ottomans, low padded shelves, or stools.
-Tip: Your aging feline may find stairs harder to navigate — consider blocking access to them with baby gates or adding ramps if stairs are unavoidable.

-4. Upgrade her bedding.
+4. Upgrade her bedding

 LIFESTYLE ADJUSTMENTS

-1. Adapt her exercise.
+1. Adapt her exercise

 Keeping your mature cat moving can help relieve some of the pain and discomfort of arthritis.
-Try short play sessions with her favorite toy (at least ten minutes a day).
+Try short play sessions with her favorite toys (at least ten minutes a day).
 To keep her mind sharp, try cat puzzles or spread her dry kibble around a room to encourage her hunting instincts.

 An older cat doesn’t require the same amount of food or number of calories as when she was a younger cat.
 Switching to a formula for senior cats with reduced calories can help with weight control.
-Many of these recipes also contain healthy fatty acids like omega-3s, which can help support her joints if she suffers from arthritis.Your veterinarian is your best friend when it comes to keeping your mature cat healthy and can offer more diet, exercise, and lifestyle advice.
-Your favorite feline may not show her appreciation, but you can feel good knowing you’re an on-top-of-it Pet Parent.
+Many of these recipes also contain healthy fatty acids like omega-3s, which can help support her joints if she suffers from arthritis.
+Your veterinarian is your best friend when it comes to keeping your mature cat healthy and can offer more diet, exercise, and lifestyle advice.